Deploying a package to an Azure Service Fabric cluster

 Step 5: Configure your Service Fabric application step

-Select the Role you assigned your Service Fabric target and select your Service Fabric package from your package feed.
+Select the target tag you assigned your Service Fabric target and select your Service Fabric package from your package feed.

 Select and configure the security mode required to connect to your cluster.
 The various security modes are described in detail in the Deploying to Service Fabric documentation